beach casting leads

 Use Navionics to find deep water shore fishing marks near you

-First of all, deep water is not universally better for fishing.
-Bass and flatfish for example can be caught over shallow ground, sometimes just a few feet deep.
-However many of the best fishing marks for species like ray, conger, big pollack etc do involve being able to cast straight into water that is unusually deep from the shore.
-Consider Chesil beach.
-Chesil is one of the most famous beach fishing marks in the UK, and part of its productivity is because the beach shelves off quickly into deeper water.
-Not too far offshore, there is very deep water, so larger fish don’t have to move far to be caught from shore.
+Firstly, deep water only sometimes improves fishing.
+You can catch Bass and flatfish over shallow ground, sometimes just a few feet deep.
+However, many of the best shorefishing marks for species like ray, conger, and big pollack involve casting straight into deep water.
+Consider Chesil Beach as an example.
+Chesil Beach is one of the UK’s most famous beach fishing marks.
+Part of its productivity stems from the beach’s quick shelving into deeper water.
+Not too far offshore, the water becomes very deep.
+This proximity means larger fish can be caught from the shore.

 Navionics is a tool that shows you what underwater features there are in an area.
 When the lines on the map are close together, it means the water changes depth there.
 You can click anywhere on the map and see how deep the water is there.
 This is an invaluable tool for the angler seeking deep water shore fishing marks.